oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

 In this task, you will create a Send Email Activity to send an email to the New Hire after completion of required trainings.

-1. From the Activities palette, drag a **Human Task - Create** Activity into the Diagram Builder area and drop it below the **Assign Trainings** activity.
+1. From the Activities palette, drag a **Send Email** Activity into the Diagram Builder area and drop it below the **Assign Trainings** activity.

    ![Create activity to send email](./images/send-email.png " ")